-Some fertilizer packages make claims to be "slow release", "slowly available" or "controlled release".
+Some fertilizer packages make claims to be "slow release," "slowly available," or "controlled release."
 These slow release claims generally refer to the nitrogen content, since nitrogen is relatively soluble and may not last long in the soil, especially during rainy periods.
 Chemical fertilizers can be manufactured so they mimic natural based fertilizers inherently slow release characteristics.
 By coating the nitrogen particles with sulfur or other materials, the particles dissolve slowly, feeding plants over a longer period of time.
 Expect slow release fertilizer products to cost more.
 Gardeners may wish to apply smaller amounts of fertilizer more frequently, adjusting for plant growth response and rainfall to accomplish the same objective, which is to feed plants just what they need when they need it, to maximize crop production while minimizing impacts to the environment.

-For more information on this topic and others, contact the Division of Regulatory Services at (603) 271-3685, registrations@agr.nh.gov or visit our website at www.agriculture.nh.gov.
+For more information on this topic and others, contact the Division of Regulatory Services, NH Dept. of Agriculture, and Markets & Food at tel.
+(603) 271-3685, registrations@agr.nh.gov or visit the website at www.agriculture.nh.gov.